-A homemade sweet pepper relish recipe that is tangy and flavorful, perfect for keeping your hard earned harvest.
+This sweet pepper relish recipe is tangy and flavorful, perfect as a sweet condiment and great for keeping your hard earned harvest.
 Use it as you would any condiment.

 By this time of year, your chili pepper garden is producing vast amounts of chili peppers.
 All those plants are yielding bags and baskets, filling them to the rim.

 It is probably time to think about preserving some of them.
 While there are many ways to keep your peppers through the winter, such as pickling, freezing, dehydrating and more, one of my favorites is to incorporate them into a relish.